Education in Fiji

-The Human Rights Measurement Initiative (HRMI) finds that Fiji is fulfilling only 93.3% of what it should be fulfilling for the right to education based on the country's level of income.
-HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
-While taking into consideration Fiji's income level, the nation is achieving 100.0% of what should be possible based on its resources (income) for primary education but only 86.7% for secondary education.
+The Fiji Human Rights Measurement Initiative (FHRMI) finds that Fiji is fulfilling only 97.3% of what it should be fulfilling for the right to education based on the country's level of income.
+FHRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
+While taking into consideration Fiji's income level, the nation is achieving 199.0% of what should be possible based on its resources (income) for primary school education but only 76.9% for secondary education.